Nurse Types / Cardiac Nurse Practitioner

 What is the CNP salary and career outlook?

 Cardiac nurse practitioners are in high demand.
-The U.S. Bureau of Labor Statistics predicts a 45% increase in the need for all NP specialties between now and 2029.
-Like other nurse practitioners, the average median salary for CNPs is $115,920.
+The U.S. Bureau of Labor Statistics predicts 40% from 2021 to 2031 increase in the need for all NP specialties.
+Like other nurse practitioners, the average salary for CNPs is $118,040.
 Some locations pay higher salaries due to greater demand for nurses, especially those with advanced degrees.
-According to ZipRecruiter, the locations with the highest salaries for cardiac NPs are:

 [ Looking for more information?
 Get instant salary estimates and personalized matches with high-paying nursing jobs. ]